debhere/Predict-Crypto-Price/README.md

 ## Description

-There are 3 main sections (if you will) of this project:-
+There are 4 main sections (if you will) for this project:-

+- Extract-Transform-Load
+- Data pipelne
 - Model Implementation
-- Front-End
-- Back-end

-Since , the primary objective of the project to detect the fradulent credit card transactions, the front-end and back-end are quite light-weight in nature.
+- Streamlit server for front-end

+The presentation layer (front-end) is very light-weight at this moment with the solitary aim to grab user input and predict the Bitcoin TWAP price.

 ### Model Implementation